rothos/protocol_1/index.md

 And, you can just leave.
 You can find meaning elsewhere.
 You don’t need what they’re selling if it’s a group situation.

-#### XVI: The quiet interaction and beauty of subtle interpersonal effects
+#### XVII: The quiet interaction and beauty of subtle interpersonal effects

 (You may wish to read “part X: the late-stage meditator in community” before this section if you’re skipping around.)